MoriTanosuke/blog/_posts/2015-10-04-installing-letschat-and-hubot-for-fun.markdown

 ---
 layout: post
-title: 'Installing Let's Chat and Hubot for fun'
+title: "Installing Let's Chat and Hubot for fun"
 ---

 Today I decided to give [Let's Chat][0] a go (after an installation debacle with [Zulip][1]) and it was a breeze.
 Then I decided that I want a [Hubot][2] to take my commands, if nobody else is listening to me.
 That was a bit more complicated, but right now I'm runing my own instance of [Let's Chat][0] with a [Hubot][2] taking commands from my via chat.
 The bot is not doing something, but I have plans to give it a bit more autonomy.
 Anyway, here's what I did: